St Martins Parish Church

 Services are led by clergy, some of whom are retired ministers, or local preachers.

 Coffee, tea and biscuits are served after the service in the hall behind the church.

 Church Council meetings are held three times a year, in January, May and September.
 All members of the church may attend these meetings.

 Broadmayne Methodist Church, Main Street, Broadmayne, DT8 8EB

-In September 2012 the two churches agreed to formalise the cooperation that exists between them by signing a covenant which details what the churches currently do together and what they hope to do in the future.
+In September 2018 the Covenant was extended to include all the churches in the Watercombe Benefice.
+It details what the churches currently do together and what they hope to do in the future.
 The covenant is renewed every three years.

 Click to open a copy of the covenant in a new tab.

 Throughout the year there are various joint services.
 The special services are:

 • Traditional Methodist Covenant Service in January at Broadmayne Methodist

 • Good Friday Stations of the Cross throughout the churches in the Watercombe Benefice